verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 If you're setting up a long term website, you definitely need to do this.

-See separate sub-page on this at https://github.com/verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/blob/main/Protect-from-brute-force-attacks.md and come back here after.
+See separate sub-page on this repository at https://github.com/verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/blob/main/Protect-from-brute-force-attacks.md and come back here after.

 ## Step 7: set up the web root and display a static html test file